LukeShortCloud/rootpages/src/commands/software_code_management.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   "", view all of the local changes to and hisotry of the git repository
+   "", view all of the local changes to and history of the git repository

 git rebase
 ~~~~~~~~~~